CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-lidless-eye-companion.md

 _Ice-orcs_ (errata)—Change the Shadow-hold symbol to a Ruins & Lairs symbol.

-Keyed (clarification)—Only sttacks from hazard creatures are considered "keyed."
+Keyed (clarification)—Only attacks from hazard creatures are considered "keyed."

 _The Lidless Eye_ (clarification)—Playing this card discards its players _Bade to Rule_ and prevents him from subsequently playing _Bade to Rule_.